Secure Bicycle Parking

 Any CSU employee or student with an active RamCard is eligible for a bicycle parking permit in our secure shelters.
-Bicycles parked inside the structure must have a current barcoded bicycle registration sticker (from CSU Police) and a current permit for the secure facility (from Parking and Transportation Services).
+Bicycles parked inside the structure must have a current barcoded bicycle registration sticker from the CSU Police Department and a current permit for the secure facility from Parking and Transportation Services.

 Bicycle shelters are shared storage areas with a secure locking system and protection from the weather typically in a garage or a stand-alone bicycle cage.
 Shelters protect a bicycle not only from adverse weather conditions but also deter theft and vandalism.
 Space in the bicycle shelters is available to rent on a first-come, first-served basis.
 All shelters are programmed to be opened only by a valid bicycle parking permit holder using their RamCard.

 Any bicycle without a valid bicycle parking permit will be impounded by the CSU Police Department at the owner’s expense.
 Valid permit holders providing access to non-permit holders are subject to having their permit revoked.